Updated Label to Include Retinal Pigmentary Changes

 The FDA also now recommends that patients receive retinal examinations including optical coherence tomography (OCT) and auto-fluorescence imaging within six months of starting Elmiron, and then periodically while continuing long-term treatment.

 Leading Up to The Label Change

-A 2018 study published by the National Library of Medicine showed a link between Elmiron (pentosan polysulfate sodium or PPS) and pigmentary maculopathy:
+A 2018 study published by the Journal of Ophthalmology showed a link between Elmiron (pentosan polysulfate sodium or PPS) and pigmentary maculopathy: